Additional Professional Development

 - Placer County SELPA Open Access Project - Resources for Universal Design, Assistive Technology, and the AAC

-- San Mateo County SELPA Trainings.
-Check which sessions are open to staff outside of San Mateo County, obtain approval from your District's special education administrator.
+- San Mateo County SELPA Events Calendar and Trainings Check which sessions are open to staff outside of San Mateo County, obtain approval from your District's special education administrator.

 - South County SELPA San Diego Equity Disproportionality & Design - Presentations and activities, and call to action toolkit.